2006 United States House of Representatives elections in Colorado

 The 2006 United States House of Representatives elections in Colorado were held on November 7, 2006, with all seven House seats up for election.
 The winners served from January 3, 2007 to January 3, 2009.

 Overview

 District 1

 Opposed by no Republican candidate, incumbent Democratic Congresswoman Diana DeGette easily won a fifth term over Green Party candidate Thomas D. Kelly.

+Predictions

 District 2

 Incumbent Democratic Congressman Mark Udall dispatched with Republican nominee Rich Mancuso, Libertarian nominee Norm Olsen, and Green candidate J. A. Calhoun to win a fifth term in this Boulder-based district.

+Predictions

 District 3

 Incumbent Democratic Congressman John Salazar, the brother of Senator Ken Salazar, won a second term in this conservative, west Colorado district over Republican nominee and Colorado State Representative Scott Tipton and Libertarian nomine Bert Sargent.